sargonas/synshop.org/_pages/membership.md

 Please see the [hours page](/hours) for more details.

 #### Lockers
-We have lockers available on a first come / first serve basis and cost an additional $10/mo.
+We have lockers available on a first come, first serve basis at an additional $10/mo.